XanaOstro/Collecting-project_1/README.md

-# Data preparation.
+# Collecting project_1.
+Data preparation.
 Preliminary study of the dataset.
 Formulating and testing hypotheses.
 **Computer games: identifying patterns determining the success of the game**.